 Under Health & Safety Code 11383 HS, it is a crime to possess certain chemicals with the intent to use those materials to manufacture Phencyclidine (PCP).
-A violation of this law is a felony offense punishable by up to six years in county jail.
+A violation of this section is a felony offense punishable by up to six years in county jail.

 The language of HS 11383 states: